APPLE PIE

 • The pie can be made ahead and frozen.

-• The all-purpose flour can be swapped for whole wheat flour.
+• All-purpose flour can be swapped for whole wheat flour.
 I like rolling out the crust made with whole wheat flour.
-The gluten does not kick in fast and is easier to roll than the crust made with all-purpose flour.
+The gluten does not kick in fast, and it is easier to roll than the crust made with all-purpose flour.
 There is no need to increase the butter if using whole wheat flour.

-• The color and taste of the crust made with whole wheat flour(atta) will be slightly different, but we like it, and honestly, with butter in the flour, the taste is foolproof.
+• The color and taste of the crust made with whole wheat flour(atta) will be slightly different, but we like it.
+Honestly, with butter in the flour, the taste is foolproof.
 There is nothing not to like.

 • The sugar in the dough can be skipped.
-I skip it often.
+I often skip it.
 The filling has enough sugar to lend a slight sweetness to the crust.

 • The apple filling can made ahead and refrigerated.
 When the apple is mixed with lemon juice, sugar, and salt, it releases water as it sits.
 If the apple filling was made ahead, stir it well before filling into the pie dish.